Foxicution/data_crawler_examples/project_requirements.md

   - Different data presentation formats: CSV string and a dictionary of records.
 For non-CSV data (images, audio), use dict records.
   - Include sample crawled data.

+## Extra
+- If you do something extra with the data, or have some creative solution, I will give extra points.

 ### Example Code Snippets

 1. **Calling main function**: